 2. Brooklyn Bridge Park, another iconic park in NYC

 Switching boroughs, Brooklyn Bridge Park is a fantastic park in Brooklyn, NY that you should visit.
-It’s under the Brooklyn Heights Promenade, along the East River, granting you lovely waterfront views and a variety of things to do.
+It’s under the Brooklyn Heights Promenade, along the East River, granting you the best waterfront views in NYC and a variety of things to do.

 The park is divided into different parts, each with unique landscaping, facilities, and features.
 For example, the sections at Pier 2 and Pier 5 are known for their sports fields and courts for basketball, bocce, handball, shuffleboard, lacrosse, and soccer.
 Also, Pier 5 has a marina that hosts community kayaking programs, sometimes for free.

 Visiting Brooklyn Bridge Park is a good thing to do in NYC with kids and, if you’re traveling with younger children, I recommend going to Pier 6.
 It has several playgrounds and jungle gyms they’re sure to enjoy.
 If you’re with older kids or traveling with friends, and you want to explore the area a bit more, I recommend this walking tour.
-It goes to the Brooklyn Bridge and the DUMBO neighborhood, which is known for its boutique shops, cafes, galleries, and river views.
+It goes to the Brooklyn Bridge and DUMBO, one of the top neighborhoods in Brooklyn, which is known for its boutique shops, cafes, galleries, and river views.